1) Explain what AWS is?

-2) Mention what are the key components of AWS?
+2) Mention what the key components of AWS are?

 The key components of AWS are

 - Elastic Compute Cloud (EC2): It provides on-demand computing resources for hosting applications.
-It is very useful in case of unpredictable workloads
+It is handy in case of unpredictable workloads

 - CloudWatch: To monitor AWS resources, It allows administrators to view and collect key Also, one can set a notification alarm in case of trouble.

-5) Mention what is the relation between an instance and AMI?
+5) Mention what the relationship between an instance and AMI is?